9 Spammy Signs That Email Isn’t Who You Think It’s From

 Spot Scams with these Email Security Best Practices

-It’s impossible not to come across email scams.
-You’re hit with them daily.
+Email scams affect everyone.
+You’re hit with them daily, at home, at work, even on vacation (the nerve!).
 Luckily, mainstream email platforms—Gmail, Outlook, even your old AOL account—automatically filter obvious spam into a designated “Spam” folder.
-While platforms like Gmail started moving borderline spam from your main inbox to inferior “Promotions” and “Social” tabs, these less discrete forms of spam are just the tip of the iceberg.
+While platforms like Gmail started moving borderline spam from your main inbox to second-rate “Promotions” and “Social” tabs, marketing spam is child’s play compared to the nasty tricks financial scammers are using lately.

 Fraud “From” line

-As many have discovered first hand, just because you recognize the name in the “From” line, doesn’t mean you know the sender.
+As many have discovered first hand, just because you recognize the name, doesn’t mean you know the sender.
 Almost every part of an email can be manipulated to target you.

 How do hackers know so much about you?
 Information about your schooling, work history, and relationships is likely public somewhere—on Facebook, LinkedIn, a job-finding website.
 A cursory glance at your online profiles is often enough to extract the names of your family members and coworkers.
 Mining and using such information maliciously is known in the information security world as “social engineering.”